sakutto

 You can verify that sakutto never sends your PDF files externally by checking the Network tab in your browser's DevTools while using the tool.
 You'll see that no requests involving your PDF files are made.
 This can also serve as documentation for your IT security team.

-How many files can I compress at once?
+How many files can I do at once?

 Related Articles